-In some cases, defendants are only aware that they must appear in court if they receive a notice of appearance by the court.
+In some cases, defendants are only aware that they must appear in court if they receive a notice of appearance from the court.
 Therefore, defendants can try to assert that they never received this notice.
-To rebut this defense, though, the clerk of the court can provide a copy of any appearance sent to the accused.
+To rebut this defense, though, the court clerk can provide a copy of any appearance sent to the accused.

-This is a similar defense to a no knowledge defense.
-Judges will often dismiss a failure to appear charge if an accused has a good reason for not making it into court.
-One such reason is that an emergency arose that prevented the defendant from appearing.
-Maybe, for example, the accused suffered from a sudden medical condition, or had to rush a loved one to the hospital.
+This is a similar defense to a no-knowledge defense.
+Judges often dismiss a failure to appear charge if an accused has a good reason for not making it into court.
+One such reason is that an emergency prevented the defendant from appearing.
+Maybe, for example, the accused suffered from a sudden medical condition or had to rush a loved one to the hospital.